Tensor products of n-complete algebras: Examples

 These algebras are both $1$-representation finite, so in particular they are $1$-complete.
 Their tensor product $\Lambda' = A'\otimes B'$ is therefore $2$-complete.
 It is not $2$-representation finite since $B'$ is not homogeneous.
 In this example, we cannot draw the entire module category of $\Lambda'$, but we still have complete control over the ``higher Auslander-Reiten quiver'' of $\Lambda'$, that is the Auslander-Reiten quiver of $\on{add}(M)$: Here the dashed arrows represent $\tau_2$, and we have drawn them only between some modules to avoid clogging the picture.
 We have again written $\otimes$ for indecomposable summands of $T$, and $\odot$ for the other indecomposable summands of $M$.
 It should be clear from the picture which module corresponds to which node.

 Notice that this example presents some regularity which is not to be expected in general, since we have taken $A'$ to be homogeneous.
-Moreover, in this example (and in general) we cannot directly check that arbitrary modules in $\on{mod}\Lambda'$ which are in $T^\perp$ have extensions on both sides with $\mathcal M$. \paragraph{\textbf{Acknowledgement.}} The author is especially thankful to his advisor Martin Herschend for the many helpful comments and suggestions.
+Moreover, in this example (and in general) we cannot directly check that arbitrary modules in $\on{mod}\Lambda'$ which are in $T^\perp$ have extensions on both sides with $\mathcal M$. \paragraph{\textbf{Acknowledgement.}} I am especially thankful to his advisor Martin Herschend for the many helpful comments and suggestions.
+I would also like to thank an anonymus referee for his or her comments.